eequaled/waddle/README.md

-# Comet — AI-Powered Second Brain for Developers
+# carandrier — AI-Powered Second Brain for Developers

 A local-first memory tool that silently captures your activity (focused windows, clipboard, and visible text), synthesizes sessions, and presents an intelligent interface to refine those into durable knowledge.
 Privacy-first and aligned with developer workflows.